 - Thermostat-temperature control for even, consistent smoking

-- Bluetooth Smart technology allows you to control temperature, lighting, monitor meat temperature,...
+- Bluetooth Smart technology allows you to monitor and control your meat and smoker temperature from...

 - Four chrome-coated smoking racks